-Offering the brand’s easily recognizable styling with lots of sharp angles and all of its elements -starting with bezel and all the way to the wide sword-shaped hands- being deliberately oversized in order to make as lasting impression as possible.
-Interestingly enough, they somehow manage not to degrade into the same kitsch-like oh-god-my-eyes extravaganza as some Japanese watchmakers that, too, always try to make an impression on their potential customers.
+Offering the brand’s easily recognizable styling with lots of sharp angles and all of its elements -starting with bezel and all the way to the wide sword-shaped hands- being deliberately oversized to make as lasting impression as possible.
+Interestingly enough, they somehow manage not to degrade into the same kitsch-like oh-god-my-eyes extravaganza as some Japanese brands that, too, always try to make an impression on their potential customers.

-Rated for the depths of down to 100 meters, the Hanhart Primus Chronograph Diver isn’t really a true “diver” -you need something rated for at least 200 meters / 20ATM or, preferably, more, but it still does look the part comeing in a mean-looking ADLC-coated stainless steel case 44 mm in diameter and some 15 mm thick.
+Rated for the depths of down to 100 meters, the Hanhart Primus Chronograph Diver isn’t a true “diver” -you need something rated for at least 200 meters / 20ATM or, preferably, more, but it still does look the part coming in a mean-looking ADLC-coated stainless steel case 44 mm in diameter and some 15 mm thick.

-Anyway, the water-tightness comes courtesy of a screw-in winding crown and a screwed-down display case back, which is covered with a sapphire crystal with internal antireflective treatment.
+Anyway, the water-tightness comes courtesy of a screw-in winding crown and a screwed-down display case back, which is covered with a sapphire crystal with internal anti-reflective treatment.

+Powering the Primus is what they “cal.
+HAN38” automatic caliber.
 The movement, of course, is not an in-house job.

 Well, although there is nothing particularly new about this timekeeper, it may be a good choice for those in search of an unbeaten path to the world of entry-luxury watches.
-That is, if the price is right.
+That is if the price is right.

-Hanhart Primus Chronograph Diver automatic diving watch specification
+Hanhart Primus Chronograph Diver specification

 Movement: Automatic, Caliber HAN38 (base Valjoux 7750, modified, bi-compax), 25 jewels, 28,800 vph, black PVD-coated rotor, Swiss Made